Exploration and Incentives in Reinforcement Learning: Introduction

 {\tilde{A}}

-Incentivized RL can be trivially reduced to incentivized exploration in multi-armed bandits (by treating each MDP policy as an ``arm" and each episode as a ``round" in bandits), but such reduction is exponentially wasteful.
-In fact, the relevant result \citep{ICexploration-ec15-conf,ICexploration-ec15} for incentivized exploration in bandits requires at least $\exp(\nArmsMAB)$ rounds to explore $\nArmsMAB$ arms even once. \footnote{Even this result comes with some additional assumptions.
-A recent, yet unpublished manuscript \cite{Selke-BE-2019} achieves $\poly(\nArmsMAB)$ dependence if the prior is mutually independent across arms.
-However, this result does not apply to the reduction at hand, because policies' mean rewards are highly correlated. } So, the trivial reduction suggests a \emph{doubly exponential} number of episodes, namely $\exp\rbr{ (AH)^S }$.
+Incentivized RL can be trivially reduced to incentivized exploration in bandits by treating each MDP policy as an ``arm" and each episode as a ``round".
+This reduction is exponentially wasteful, as it creates $\nArmsMAB = A^{SH}$ arms.
+Moreover, the relevant state-of-art result for incentivized exploration in bandits with correlated priors \citep[Section 5]{ICexploration-ec15} does not provide explicit guarantees for a super-constant number of arms, and requires $e^{\Omega(\nArmsMAB)}$ rounds to explore each arm even once in some natural examples. \footnote{Recently, \citet{Selke-PoIE-ec21} achieved $\poly(\nArmsMAB)$ dependence if the prior is mutually independent across arms.
+However, this result does not help the reduction at hand, because the mean rewards of policies are highly correlated. } {Reduction} to this result requires $K$ episodes, where $K$ is exponential in the number of policies.
+This is \emph{doubly exponential} in problem parameters: $K=\exp\rbr{ A^{SH} }$.
+Moreover, the prior-dependent parametrization in the guarantee from \citep[Section 5]{ICexploration-ec15} lacks a natural interpretation when `arms' correspond to MDP policies.

-The $\exp(\nArmsMAB)$ dependence mentioned above recalibrates our desiderata.
-The effective number of different actions in the MDP is $SAH$, one for each $(x,h)$ pair.
-So, a result on incentivized RL which only requires $\exp(SAH)$ episodes would be in line with the state of the art for incentivized exploration in bandits.
+Let's calibrate our desiderata {for incentivized RL}.
+The effective number of different actions in the MDP is $SAH$, \ie $A$ actions for each $(x,h)$ pair.
+So, $\exp(SAH)$ episodes in incentivized RL would be in line with the exponential dependence in prior work, and would vastly improve over the trivial reduction {outlined above}.

-\bluepar{Results and techniques.} We design an algorithm for incentivized RL which explores all $\delta$-reachable $\xah$ triples in $K$ episodes, where $K$ is bounded in terms of parameters $S,A,H$ and the prior.
-We obtain $\exp(SAH)$ dependence in an important special case when the mean rewards are independent across the $\xah$ triples and also independent of the transition probabilities.
-A Bayesian prior with this property is called \emph{reward-independent}.
-Note that the transition probabilities can be arbitrarily correlated across the $\xah$ triples.
-Our general result is related to this special case in a very transparent way, with specific, meaningful parameters of the prior that easily specialize to those for reward-independent priors.
+\bluepar{Results and techniques.} We design an algorithm for incentivized RL which achieves \traversal in $K$ episodes, where $K$ is bounded in terms of parameters $S,A,H$ and the prior.
+We obtain $K$ with at most exponential dependence on $SAH$ when the rewards $\sfr_{\model}\xah$ are independent across the $\xah$ triples and jointly independent of the transitions (but the transitions can still be arbitrarily correlated among themselves).
+Note that policy values are still highly correlated. \footnote{This holds because (i) different policies may visit the same $\xah$ triples and (ii) the transitions may be correlated.} We extend this result to randomized MDPs and (with a more abstract guarantee) to arbitrary priors without the independence assumption.